stiles/presidential-elections/README.md

 ## Scripts

-- `00_process_results.py`: Processes the raw election results data from [MIT's election lab](https://electionlab.mit.edu/data) and saves it in a structured format.
+- `00_process_results.py`: Processes the raw election results data from MIT and saves it in a structured format.

 -  `01_fetch_population.py`: Fetches county-by-county population data from the US Census Bureau's decennial counts in 2000, 2010 and 2020.
 It uses the bureau's API and requires a key stored in your local environment.